cocotec/rules_coco/README.md

   This is the recommended mode when using remote execution, as it will not interfere with bazel's cache, and also keeps the license token most secure.

+- `action_file`: An auth token file path is provided that is guaranteed to be available in the execution environment of each action (e.g., mounted on remote runners).
+The path must be specified via `--@rules_coco//:auth_token_path` or in the toolchain configuration.
+Popili will be invoked with `--machine-auth-token` pointing to this file.

+  This mode is suitable for remote execution environments where auth token files are pre-mounted or made available through other mechanisms. **Requires popili 1.5.2 or later.**

 - `local_acquire`: A license will be acquired on the local machine as part of the build using `COCOTEC_AUTH_TOKEN`.
   This is not compatible with remote execution.
 - `local_user`: The user's existing license on this machine will be reused.
 This is not compatible with remote